Apollo Homecare Logo

 Chest pain differs from person to person based on the quality, duration, severity, and location.
 There are many causes of chest pain.
 Some of which are more serious than others.

-• Left Side chest pain: Pain in the left side of the chest can be serious.
+• Left side chest pain: Pain in the left side of the chest can be serious.
 It could be a heart attack or any other medical condition such as inflammation around the heart or lung disease.

-• Right Side chest pain: When compared to the left side, right side chest pain is less severe.
+• Right side chest pain: When compared to the left side, right side chest pain is less severe.
 It could be caused by stress, muscle strain, heartburn, or any number of other factors.

 • Angina: Angina occurs when there is insufficient oxygen-rich blood flowing to a specific part of the heart.
 Angina usually does not cause significant heart damage.